Jump directly to the page contents

 Karlsruhe Institute of Technology

-The Karlsruhe Institute of Technology KIT is the research university in the Helmholtz Association and focuses its cutting-edge research on the fields of energy, mobility, and information.
-As the only German university of excellence with national large-scale research, KIT offers its students, researchers, and employees unique learning, teaching, and working conditions.
-More than half of the 9,000 KIT employees work in research, for example in the natural sciences, engineering, economics, humanities, and social sciences.
+The Karlsruhe Institute of Technology (KIT) is the research university in the Helmholtz Association and focuses its cutting-edge research on the fields of energy, mobility, and information.
+As the only German university of excellence with national large-scale research, KIT offers its 23,000 students, its researchers, and employees unique learning, teaching, and working conditions.
+More than half of the 10,000 KIT employees work in research on a broad disciplinary basis in the natural sciences, engineering, economics, humanities, and social sciences.
 The scientists consider innovation to be one of their central tasks: KIT not only creates and imparts knowledge for society and the environment, but also uses it to develop applications for industry.
-One focus is on the field of technology assessment: The institute offers policy-makers, industry, and society approaches to solutions for exploiting the potential of technical progress while minimizing its risks.
+One focus is on technology assessment: The KIT offers policy-makers, industry, and society approaches to solutions for exploiting the potential of technical progress while minimizing its risks.
 KIT's goal is to contribute to meeting global challenges through research in a continuous exchange with society.

 KIT in figures